-Crafting skills permit a play mechanic known as 'grinding'.
+Crafting skills permit a play mechanic known as 'grinding.'
 In other words, they can be leveled up with little or no cost or effort on the part of the player.

-To level up a combat skill, you have to go out and fight something, and risk getting your butt handed to you on a wooden platter.
+To level up a combat skill, you have to go out and fight something and risk getting your butt handed to you on a wooden platter.
 To level up a crafting skill (Smithing, Enchantment, and Alchemy) you stand in front of an object and press level up.
-(Okay, so I simplified this a bit, as you do need to acquire resources to create objects, but in general it is much easier to level these skills than non-crafting skills.)
+(Okay, so I simplified this a bit, as you do need to acquire resources to create objects, but in general, it is much easier to level these skills than non-crafting skills.)

 What happens with grinding skills is that certain types of players assume that, since it's included in the game, it's an accepted form of gameplay.
 The argument is: I'm following the rules the developers give me, so they'd better have some sort of system of checks and balances in place to make sure that the mechanic works and that I can't abuse it.

 Let me reiterate: these people don't want to abuse the system.
 They want an enjoyable, challenging, and immersive experience just like everyone else.
-When they sit down to craft some weapons and armor and realize that all they need to do is make hundreds of iron daggers to max out their level in Smithing to get the best items in the game they feel cheated.
+When they sit down to craft some weapons and armor and realize that all they need to do is make hundreds of iron daggers to max out their level in Smithing to get the best items in the game, they feel cheated.
 Logic dictates that they should pursue the cheapest form of leveling and, unfortunately, when that logic isn't met with any resistance from the developers, an exploit is born.
 In this situation, is the player or the developer at fault?

 Well, in this case, much as I love Bethesda, the crafters have a point.
 Players shouldn't have to choose between logic and immersion.
-Frankly, every one has different priorities and for some players the cost of sacrificing logic to gameplay is just too high.
-It wouldn't have been hard to implement a system that prohibits craft-spamming, so it's absence is a noticeable flaw in the game's design.
+Frankly, everyone has different priorities, and for some players, the cost of sacrificing logic to gameplay is just too high.
+It wouldn't have been hard to implement a system that prohibits craft spamming, so its absence is a noticeable flaw in the game's design.

 You can argue (as millions of role-gamers do) that if they don't like it, they don't have to do it, but that isn't really fair.
-Many of these people stumbled across this exploit by accident, or by intentionally testing the system (as I believe, you are expected to) and when they realized they could get away with it, their immersion and enjoyment of the game suffered.
+Many of these people stumbled across this exploit by accident or by intentionally testing the system (as I believe you are expected to), and when they realized they could get away with it, their immersion and enjoyment of the game suffered.
 Even if they were ignorant of this possibility before venturing onto the forums, was it their fault that the mechanic failed them and robbed them of some of their enjoyment in the game?
 Is this somehow different than a role-gamer's disappointment in the fact that some other mechanic (say, marriage, for example) has somehow failed them?
 Rule-gamers are justified in throwing this argument back in the faces of role-gamers who complain about every lost role-playing opportunity.